03 May How To Setup an eCommerce Site With WordPress on a Shoestring Budget

 Other things you need to take care of include product name, price, weight and even file if you’re selling digital goods (such as eBooks).

 Make sure your descriptions are concise, simple and easy to understand.
 Avoid jargon.
 For your images, just make sure you take high quality photos – and lots of them.
 Give people as many angles as possible.
+A white background and optimized image will add a professional and attractive look to any eCommerce store.
+Hiring a Photoshop expert or clipping path service provider helps you to remove and add the background, to create an even more professional look.

 When it comes to your categories meanwhile, don’t go overboard.
 Too many will just confuse your shoppers.